63csmith/Regex-intro/REGEX-gist.md

-# Title (replace with your title)
+# REGEX INTRO

+"Regular expression is not a library nor is it a programming language.
+Instead, regular expression is a sequence of characters that specifies a search pattern in any given text (string).
+A text can consist of pretty much anything from letters to numbers, space characters to special characters.
-Introductory paragraph (replace this with your text)
+Introductory paragraph (replace this with your text)" -First search result of google

 ## Summary